slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Infection: avoid the unhappy and unlucky.' -- Robert Greene (10th law of power)*

-HINT: You will waste your life trying to make those around into who you want them to be.
+HINT: you will waste your life trying to make those around into who you want them to be.

 > *'When you enter a workplace, think that you will become like them and not the opposite.'*